26 May Why Choose A Career Coach?

 What Are Hiring Managers Looking For And What Do I Say To Get An Interview?

 If they are a competent hiring manager they will look for a fit between the job requirements and the skill set and experience of the applicant.
-Increasingly, hiring managers are using Applicant Tracking Systems to screen resumes to look for a match between the keywords in the job description and the skill set text on the applicants’ resume so it is essential that the applicant use resumes that are properly formatted for so they get past the ATS level of screening and get to the hiring manager.
+Increasingly, hiring managers are using Applicant Tracking Systems to screen resumes to look for a match between the keywords in the job description and the skill set text on the applicants’ resume so it is essential that the applicant use resumes that are properly formatted so they get past the ATS level of screening and get to the hiring manager, as an improperly formatted resume gets filtered out.

-As a recruiter, it is important that people can give me examples of when they used the skills required for the job I am trying to fill.
+When I have served in the role of a recruiter, I want to see that people can give me examples of when they used the skills required for the job I am trying to fill.